Say It With Feeling

 With no prior information or personal recommendation, you’re drawn to the websites and individuals that sound as if they’ll understand you.

 You’ll go on to find the data and logic to justify your final choice but more likely than not you’ll be starting off by looking at which company or individual will give you the feeling you’re after.

-And whatever investment strategy you’re choosing – playing it safe or high risk/potentially high return – what you’re looking for is someone who’ll give you peace of mind, take care of it for you.
+And whatever investment strategy you’re choosing – playing it safe or high risk/potentially high return – what you’re looking for is someone who’ll take care of things for you.